 BOTANY COGENERATION PLANT

-SUEZ is proposing to build and operate a cogeneration plant to provide steam and electricity to power the Botany Recycled Paper Mill, located in the existing Botany industrial area.
+SUEZ is proposing to build and operate a cogeneration plant to provide steam and electricity to power the Opal Paper and Recycling Mill, located in the existing Botany industrial area.

 The plant would convert safe, non-recyclable materials that would otherwise be transported to landfill into energy (electricity and steam) for use in the mill.
 Once operational, the plant will reduce the mill’s contribution to landfill and reliance on fossil fuel-based electricity and natural gas.